AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 - `Backtest`: Contains the Jupyter notebook `backtest.ipynb`, which performs backtesting on the Maverick RSI Strategy using historical data and showcases the results in the form of images.
 - `Documentation`: Contains the Jupyter notebook `maverick.ipynb`, which provides detailed documentation and explanations for the Maverick RSI Strategy.
 - `Obsolete`: Contains older versions of the strategy script (`maverick_rsi_v1.py` and `maverick_rsi_v2.py`) that are no longer in use.
-- `Source`: Contains auxiliary files used in the project, including ASCII art, backtest result images, and the `requirements.txt` file.
+- `Source`: Contains auxiliary files used in the project, including ASCII art, backtest result images, sounds and the `requirements.txt` file.
 - `Strategy`: Contains the main implementation of the Maverick RSI Strategy in the `maverick_v3.py` script.
 - `README.md`: The current file, providing an overview of the project.